Using Nametag in Tines Stories

 }

-Using the information from Nametag
+Using the verified information

 Now that you have the data from Nametag you can use it for many things: